 Analytical Thinking Versus Illogical Thinking

-However, knowledge has several levels of validity depending upon the accuracy of references we use for the information.
 Rational knowledge is information that is correct, true, and useful.
 Knowledge of something may either be beneficial or useless.
 It all depends upon its use and application.

 Almost anything used out of context can be irrational.
-Mathematics is an excellent example of rational knowledge, which can be used for valuable purpose.
+Mathematics is an excellent example of rational knowledge, which can be used for a valuable purpose.
 However, using it to count the number of threads in your underwater basket weaving project is probably not one of them.